inkandswitch/patchwork/core/DESIGN-tool-isolation.md

   - these tools should be reworked a bit so that the account doc is never passed in to a tool directly, and then I think we should see if we can explicitly prevent that document from syncing to an iframe repo. tools opened in the non-sandboxed sidebars work, but I think we should sandbox the sidebars in the future so people can bring their own 3rd-party sidebar tools.
 Providers can probably help.
   - when the module-settings-manager opens in the main document area, it does not work properly because of the package url rewriting (section 9).
 - codemirror-base: there's an issue with the styles on remount.
 If I open a doc, it looks right.
 If I open a folder then it looks wrong and stays wrong until page refresh.
 Claude: "When a CodeMirror document is opened, navigated away from (e.g., through a folder), and reopened, the codemirror-markdown theme styles (gutter hiding, content padding) may not re-apply correctly inside the iframe.
 The extensions load successfully on re-mount, but CodeMirror's internal style injection may not re-inject `<style>` tags that were removed during teardown.
 This does not affect the host-side patchwork-view.
 Investigation needed into CodeMirror's style lifecycle in sandboxed iframes."
+- folder tool uses `<a href="#doc=...">` links for navigation rather than dispatching `patchwork:open-document` events.
+Inside the isolated iframe, these hash links don't work — the `onHashChange` RPC workaround has been removed because it bypassed the sync allowlist (section 5b) and accepted raw unstructured input.
+The folder tool should be migrated to dispatch `patchwork:open-document` events instead, which go through the structured `onOpenDocument` RPC path and its allowlist checks.

 ## 14. Open Problem: integrating providers